hyosung11/Launch-School/Courses/journal.md

 ## 20210909 목요일

 08:29 Sohee drove the kids to school and will go to her appointment with Leidy.
 We plan to have sex later so I'm excited.
 It seems if I don't have a study session scheduled or a soccer game in the morning, I sleep in.
 I've also been staying up until around 22:30 watching the US Open tennis matches.
 I'm going to read for a few minutes and then go to the gym.
 I love my family.
 It's the best thing about being alive.

+11:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 5 > Assignment 5.
+Practice Problems > 8 ~ 12
+   * [x] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 27 | The Science of Hearing, Balance & Accelerated Learning

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 5 > Assignment 5.
+Practice Problems > 13 ~ 17
+   * [ ] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [ ] 3.
+Listen to the Huberman Lab Podcast Episode 27 | The Science of Hearing, Balance & Accelerated Learning

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Less time because I referee a soccer game in the late afternoon.